 scan of the back of the eye, called an Ocular Coherence Tomography

-Only your Eye M.D. can recommend the right treatment
+Only your Eye M.D. can recommend the right treatment for CME.

 but some options include: eye drops, injections of steroids or

 other medications inside or around the eye, and possibly surgery.